parameshwar215/parameshwar215.github.io/_pages/about.md

 ---
 permalink: /
-title: "Transforming Data into Actionable Insights - A Journey in Data Science and AI""
+title: "Transforming Data into Actionable Insights - A Journey in Data Science and AI"
 excerpt: "About me"
 author_profile: true
 redirect_from: